MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/deploy-enterprise-voice/create-or-modify-a-voice-route.md

   - **Exceptions**: If you want to specify one or more exceptions for a prefix value, highlight the prefix and click **Exceptions**.
 Type in one or more values for the matching patterns that you do  *not*  want this route to accommodate.
 For example, to exclude numbers starting with +425237 from the route, enter a value of+425237 in the **Exceptions** field, and then click **OK**.

   - To define the matching pattern manually, click **Edit** in the **Build a pattern to match** tool and then type in a .NET Framework regular expression to specify the matching pattern for destination phone numbers to which the route is applied.
-For details about how to write regular expressions, see[".NET Framework Regular Expressions"](https://go.microsoft.com/fwlink/p/?linkId=140927).
+For details about how to write regular expressions, see [".NET Framework Regular Expressions"](https://go.microsoft.com/fwlink/p/?linkId=140927).

 9. Select **Suppress caller ID** if you do not want the ID of the phone making the outbound call to appear to the call recipient.
 If you select this option, you must specify an **Alternate caller ID** that will appear on the recipient's caller ID display.